t-crest/patmos/c/apps/ownspm/README.md

-# Shared Memory with Ownership
+# Scratchpad Memories with Ownership

-These applications are used for the evaluation section of the following submitted paper:
+These applications are used for the evaluation section of the following paper:

-Scratchpad Memories with Ownership, *to be submitted to CASES 2018*
+Martin Schoeberl, Oktay Baris, Torur Biskopsto Strom, and Jens Sparso, Scratchpad Memories with Ownership, *submitted to CASES 2018*

 We use the T-CREST multicore to evaluate the shared memory with ownership.